-- To compare and evaluate the key features and values of systems of government and analyse the Australian Government's global roles and responsibilities - To analyse the role of the High Court and explain how Australia's international legal obligations influence law and government policy - To evaluate a range of factors that sustain democratic societies - To evaluate a range of research questions to investigate Australia's political and legal systems and critically analyse information gathered from different sources for relevance, reliability and omission - To account for and evaluate different interpretations and points of view on civics and citizenship issues - To take account of multiple perspectives and ambiguities, use democratic processes, and negotiate solutions to an issue - To develop and present evidenced-based arguments incorporating different points of view on civics and citizenship issues - To use appropriate texts, subject-specific language and concepts - To evaluate how they can be active and informed citizens in different contexts
+- To evaluate features of Australia's political system and identify and analyse the influences on people's political choices - To explain the key principles of Australia's system of justice and analyse the role of Australia's court system - To analyse a range of factors that influence identities and attitudes to diversity with reflection on how groups participate and contribute to civic life - To analyse a range of questions to investigate Australia's political and legal systems and critically analyse information gathered from different sources for relevance and reliability - To compare and account for different interpretations and points of view on civics and citizenship issues - To account multiple perspectives, use democratic processes, and negotiate solutions to an issue - To develop and present evidence-based arguments on civics and citizenship issues using appropriate texts, subject-specific language and concepts - To analyse how they can be active and informed citizens in different contexts

 The civics and citizenship content at this year level involves two strands: civics and citizenship knowledge and understanding, and civics and citizenship skills.
-These strands are interrelated and have been developed to be taught in an integrated way, and in ways that are appropriate to specific local and global contexts.
+These strands are interrelated and have been developed to be taught in an integrated way, and in ways that are appropriate to specific local contexts.